Skip to main content

 Courses include:

-Human Rights Law specialization
+Human Rights and Advocacy specialization

 One of the major components of Canadian and international law is human rights.
 This specialization will teach students the complex relationship between the laws, rights and the state, while being exposed to Canadian and human rights discourses and instruments.